LiutaurasP/Breakthrough-Group-10/README.md

 ***
 ### Description

-The aim of this project was to create a strategy game, together with an implementation of a human-human player version (and a human-computer player version, *not yet implemented at this moment*).
+The aim of this project was to create a strategy game, that includes an implementation of a human-human player version (and a human-computer player version, *not yet implemented at this moment*).
 Our choice of game is **BreakThru**, a member of the Hnefatafl boardgame family.

 ### User Instructions